Skip to main content

 • Emergencies

-About Our Refrigerated Trailers for Rent in South Carolina
+About Our Refrigerated Trailers for Rent in Savannah, GA

 At Charleston Refrigerators Trailers, all of our mobile rentals are well-built and crafted with a seamless fiberglass design for both reliability and refrigeration efficiency.
-When you make arrangements to have an ice truck for rent in Savannah delivered or picked up, you'll enjoy a range of helpful trailer features, including the following:
+When you make arrangements to have an ice truck for rent in Savannah, GA delivered or picked up, you'll enjoy a range of helpful trailer features, including the following:

 • Each Trailer Comes in a 6x16 Size